Coding with Ozobots

 Building and testing door alarms

-SCIENCE LAB WITH MRS. BEATTY
+SCIENCE WITH MRS. McGAHEE

 Each class has science lab once weekly for 50 minutes.
 Our science program provides opportunities for students to develop understandings and skills necessary to function productively as problem-solvers in a scientific and technological world.
 Instructional implementation and the support system for elementary school science must include the combined efforts of all aspects of the community: parents, educators, businesses, and other organizations.